Keep tabs on all fit articles: The Perfect Fit

 If you can pinch 1/2″ of fabric between your thumb and index finger from the thigh area (with your pants on), you should be good.

-Your pants should be able to fasten easily with no struggle.
+Casual pants for men should be able to fasten easily with no struggle.
 At the same time, you don’t want them so loose that they’re falling off your hips.
 Your size is what you feel most comfortable in within these boundaries.

 Know that your size may not always be your size.
 It’s dependent upon the brand you’re buying, since much of today’s sizing is vanity.
 This basically means your 34″ pants may not be 34″ if you take out your tailor’s tape and measure it.